PromptCheck/promptcheck/README.md

 # EvalLoop

-Continuous Integration for LLM prompts & agents
+EvalLoop is a CI-first test harness for LLM prompts.
+It lets you write tests for GPT/Claude outputs, and automatically checks them in CI so you can catch prompt regressions early — before they reach users.

-EvalLoop is a **CI-first test harness for LLM prompts**.
+# EvalLoop is a **CI-first test harness for LLM prompts**.
 Write tests in YAML, gate pull-requests, and see pass/fail summaries posted as comments—so your prompts don't quietly regress.